anmol-bhalla/skills-deploy-to-azure/README.md

 ```

 16. After you've edited the file, click **Commit changes...** and commit to the `staging-workflow` branch.
 17. Wait about 20 seconds then refresh this page (the one you're following instructions from).
-[GitHub Actions](https://docs.github.com/en/actions) will automatically update to the next step. (need)
+[GitHub Actions](https://docs.github.com/en/actions) will automatically update to the next step. (need to use this portion)

 <footer>